Iterative Trace Minimization for the Reconciliation of Very Short Hierarchical Time Series: Monte Carlo Simulation

 \subsubsection{Impact of Differing Time Series Lengths}

 This section investigates the impact of differing time series lengths throughout the hierarchical structure.
-Differing time series lengths in a hierarchical context often occur in practise due to a number of reasons: Product categories may get more refined over time as markets grow and products become more differentiated or the organizational structure becomes more refined as a company grows, leading to more differentiated reporting of revenues over time.
+Differing time series lengths in a hierarchical context often occur in practice due to several reasons: Product categories may get more refined over time as markets grow and products become more differentiated or the organizational structure becomes more refined as a company grows, leading to more differentiated reporting of revenues over time.
 Incorporating the available information can allow for more precise forecasts, especially when the time series are already very short.

 As in \cref{sec:sim_effOfAggr}, time series according to the hierarchical structure illustrated in \cref{fig:sim_corr_hier} are simulated to produce higher SNRs on higher hierarchical levels.
-The resulting time series where then cut to the respective lengths as detailed in \cref{tab:sim_lens}, which ensures that hierarchically higher time series have at least as many observations as their constituents.
+The resulting time series were then cut to the respective lengths as detailed in \cref{tab:sim_lens}, which ensures that hierarchically higher time series have at least as many observations as their constituents.

 In this scenario, MinTit$_l$ should have an advantage: Because the covariance matrices are calculated separately for each sub-hierarchy, more observations can be used in some cases potentially leading to more accurate estimates.
 For example, overall, there are only 15 observations without missing data.
 But the local algorithm can utilize 90 observations to estimate the covariance matrix encompassing the top-level and level 1 time series.